Mowah-Chibuike/alx-higher_level_programming/0x00-python-hello_world/README.md

 	- 5-print_string.py: print 3 times a string stored in the variable str, followed by its first 9 characters.
 	- 6-concat.py: print Welcome to Holberton School!
 	- 7-edges.py: completes a source code
+	- 8-concat_edges.py: prints object-oriented programming with Python, followed by a new line.